woodyk/symbiote/README.md

 For linux support on ubuntu be sure to add your user to the 'input' group.

 # ToDo
+- Make listen mode possible at the same time as interactive mode.
 - Repair monitor mode window launch
 - Add ability to recognize file paths or urls in copy buffer or entered text to interact with remote data.
 - Add ability to pipe data into symbiote.